Purdue-IEEE-SMC/NTC_Server/README.md

 DEBUG=ntc-server:*
 ```

-6. Start the server by running:
+6. Start the server by running in terminal in both the `/api` and `/client` folders:

 ```sh
 npm run start